Car & Truck Accidents – Spencer County Dan Tuley

 Car and Truck Accidents in Spencer County

-A car and truck accident lawyer knows that a crash can transform virtually every aspect of your life in the matter of an instant.
-In addition to worrying about your health and injuries, you may also have concerns about how you’re going to afford medical bills, especially if your ability to work is compromised.
+Car and truck accidents can transform every aspect of your life in the matter of a moment.
+In addition to worrying about your health and potential injuries, you may also have concerns about how you’re going to afford medical bills, especially if your ability to work is compromised.

-While a car crash certainly has the potential to cause life-altering injuries or fatalities, this risk is even greater with truck accidents due to the added weight and size differential involved.
-In fact, Spencer County truck accidents sometimes involve large commercial vehicles used to transport equipment and coal to and from the local coal mines.
+While a car crash certainly has the potential to cause life-altering injuries or fatalities, this risk can be even greater with truck accidents due to the added weight and size differential involved.
+Spencer County truck accidents sometimes involve large commercial vehicles used to transport equipment and coal to and from the local coal mines.
 These massive, heavy vehicles hold the potential to cause devastating injuries and fatalities.

-If you or a loved one have been involved in a car crash or a truck accident in Spencer County, Indiana, turn to the experienced legal team at The Tuley Law Office.
-Established by Attorney Daniel Tuley, a personal injury attorney with more than 30 years in practice, our firm has recovered compensation for dozens of local car and truck accident victims.
+If you or a loved one have been involved in a car crash or a truck accident in Spencer County, Indiana, contact the experienced legal team at The Tuley Law Office.
+Established by Attorney Daniel Tuley, a personal injury attorney with more than 30 years in practice, our firm has recovered compensation for hundreds of local car and truck accident victims.
 This includes individuals who have been seriously injured in a coal mining truck accident or a crash with another commercial vehicle.

-Common Concerns Following a Car Accident or Truck Accident
+Common Questions Following a Car or Truck Accident

 Personal injury lawyers can play an instrumental role following your accident, offering more than just legal representation.
-Our Spencer County law firm can offer guidance and recommendations as you deal with insurance companies and work through other issues stemming from your accident.
+Our firm, service Spencer County and other surrounding areas, can offer legal guidance as you deal with insurance companies and work through other issues stemming from your accident.

 How is the Legal Process Different if I’m Involved in an Accident with a Truck?

-Truck accident lawsuits can be more complex than a car crash claim due to a few different factors.
-One common complexity surrounds the potential for more serious, life-altering injuries or death, especially if the crash involves a car versus a large truck or a motorcycle versus a large truck.
+Truck accident lawsuits differ from car accidents for several reasons.
+One common complexity surrounds the potential for more serious, life-altering injuries or death, especially if the crash involves a car versus a large truck.
 In cases involving wrongful death or permanent scarring and disability, your attorney will need to consider long-term health care costs, disability-related care costs and lost wages that would have been earned by the victim.
-It’s important that you have a dedicated attorney who can predict these expenses accurately because once the case is settled and finalized, you cannot go back to file a second claim.

-Another complexity may surround the involvement of a commercial truck.
-Commercial drivers must adhere to some very strict standards, such as requirements for pre-trip vehicle checks and limitations in terms of how long they can drive without resting.
+Additionally, commercial drivers must adhere to strict standards such as requirements for pre-trip vehicle checks, and limitations in terms of how long they can drive without resting.
 Therefore, this is an avenue of investigation that wouldn’t typically be involved with a car crash lawsuit.
 Commercial truck accidents can also involve an investigation into how the vehicle was loaded.
 There are strict weight limits that, if disregarded, can certainly contribute to an accident.

 Is Indiana Considered a Fault State or a No-Fault State?

-Indiana is a “fault state” when it comes to car and truck accidents.
-This means that an injured driver or passenger must go to the at-fault driver’s insurance provider in an attempt to get compensated for their medical expenses, property damage, lost wages and other damages.
-This is different from a “no-fault state,” where an injured party would go to their own insurance company for compensation up to a certain level.
+Indiana is a fault state when it comes to car and truck accidents.
+This means that an injured driver or passenger must go to the at-fault driver’s insurance provider in an attempt to be compensated for their medical expenses, property damage, lost wages and other damages.
+This is different from a no-fault state, where an injured party would go to their own insurance company for compensation up to a certain level.

 What is Comparative Fault?
 How Does It Affect a Truck or Car Accident?

-What Type of Compensation Can You Get Via an Accident Personal Injury Lawsuit?
+What Type of Compensation Can You Receive in a Personal Injury Lawsuit?

-If you’ve been involved in a car accident or truck accident, we encourage you to contact our legal team to discuss your case in a confidential consultation.
-Call Tuley Law Office today at (812) 434-1936.
+If you’ve been involved in a car accident or truck accident, we encourage you to contact our legal team to discuss your case in a confidential, no-cost consultation.
+Call Tuley Law Office today (812) 434-1936.